daryl-software/git-up/README.md

         $ git up prod

-`git up` will fire a deploy process which is described bellow.
+`git up` will fire a deploy process which is described below.

 Flow
 ----

-The deliver process is quite simple, and needs only tools that are already installed in your server.
+The delivery process is quite simple, it only needs tools that are already installed on your server.

         +----------------------------------------------------------------------------------------------------------------------+